 Ibn Tulun mosque Cairo is indeed the oldest intact functioning Islamic monument in Cairo.
 Moreover, it is the third mosque which constructed for the whole community.
 Furthermore, it is for the congregation which joined together for the Friday noon prayer.
-Ibn Tulun mosque Cairo indeed is a rare preserved example of the art.
+Ibn Tulun mosque Cairo indeed is a rare example which preserved of the art.
 Moreover, it is also an architecture of the classical period of Islam.
 Ahmed Ibn Tulun born about 835 A.D.
 He was one of the Turkish commanders in Samarra in Iraq.
 Moreover, he received his military and theological training in Samarra and Tarsus.
 His intelligence and courage attracted the attention of the Khalif.
 In 868, he made proxy for his step-father Bakabak’s governorship of Egypt.
 He established himself as an independent ruler for the Province.
 An abortive attempt to remove him encouraged Ahmed to attach Syria.

 Ahmed Ibn Tulun founded a new Capital called Alqatai around the hill of Gabal Yashkur.
 It is to the North East of Al Fustat, razing the Christian and the Jewish cemetery.
 The site chosen for his mosque was an outcrop of rock which called Gabal Yashkur.
 Indeed, Ibn Tulun Mosque Cairo is one of the biggest mosques in Egypt.
 The mosque together with the ziyada occupie an area of 6.5 acres.
 In fact, it is square in shape, measures 162 meter in length and 161 meter in width.
 Moreover, the area which dedicated for the prayer is rectangular in shape measures about 137 x 118 meter.
 Ibn Tulun mosque Cairo designed as open court or central square Sahn (about 92 m) Surrounded by four riwaqs.
 The riwaq of the qibla contains five arcades.
 Each of the other riwaqs consists of two arcades.